 Why choose GroVia?

 Finding the best quality products when it comes to cloth diapering is super important, it makes your diapering experience easier when everything works the way it should.
-Otherwise you may end up giving up due to the added challenges and struggles.
-GroVia cloth diapers have been recognized for their continued eco-friendly quality.
+Otherwise, you may end up giving up due to the added challenges and struggles.
+Maintaining eco-friendly quality products for many years has made them more popular among cloth using parents.

 GroVia has won many awards and certifications such as:

 What I love about the GroVia company is that they’re formed of dedicated parents just like you and me, originally part of The Natural Baby Company that started out in a mothers laundry room years ago.
-It also made me a little more comfortable not being so overwhelmed by products and colors.
+Not being so overwhelmed by products and colors made me feel more comfortable.
 They offer a bit of everything in a few colors or styles, including package deals for you to try out their products at a discount.

 After a solid month of use, we haven’t had any leaks or issues.
 The waistbands are still super stretchy, along with around the leg areas, and the Velcro fasteners still look brand new.
 Pilling is an issue that comes with cloth diapering, and most regular clothing also, but these diapers and cotton/bamboo trifolds show no sign of pilling.

-I have some other inserts that are just cotton that we used when our daughter was smaller, not absorbent enough now, but they starting pilling right away.
-Line drying can prevent this, but with a preschooler and another baby on the way I have to get things done quickly so low heat in the dryer does the trick.
-I strictly line dry anything PUL, mostly diaper covers and wet bags.
+Regular cotton prefolds usually start pilling right away, line drying can prevent this and is recommended.
+With a preschooler, toddler, and another baby on the way I have to get things done quickly, so low heat in the dryer does the trick.
+Anything with PUL, like diaper covers and wet bags, are line dry only!

 What we use to successfully cloth diaper regularly: